itssubhodiproy/Ace-It-Articles/README.md

 <br/>
 <br/>

-There are many great BLOG platforms available out there; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a distributed free BLOG platform so amazing that it'll be the last one you ever need -- I think this is it.
+There are many great blog platforms available out there; however, I didn't find one that really suited my needs so I created this enhanced one.
+I want to create a distributed free blog platform so amazing that it'll be the last one you ever need.
+I think this is it.

 Here's why:
 * Developed a distributed platform to help individuals to share their knowledge with others with no additional subscription.